 “The Ropes: Understanding and Engaging Youth Homelessness.”

 In this training, you will learn to recognize the common physiological symptoms of conflict, the stages of crisis and how to be more comfortable navigating them, and concrete tools (what to say, where to stand, etc) to resolve conflict safely.
 Includes role playing where participant get hands on time to de-escalate conflicts.
-Required for all staff and volunteers within the first three months of volunteering with ROOTS.
+Required for all staff and volunteers before your second overnight shift or within the first month of volunteering with ROOTS.
 RSVP by emailing firstname.lastname@example.org

 “ROOTS Volunteer Orientation”